isomerpages/moe-montfortsec/_montfort-community/Other Information/Non Financial Information.md

 </tbody>
 </table>

-**Objectives:**
+**Objectives:**&nbsp;

-Montfort Secondary School, established in 1916, is a Government Aided School of the Montfort Brothers of St Gabriel under the Catholic Archdiocese of Singapore.
-As a Catholic school, we espouse the Universal Gospel Values and are committed to providing an inclusive, safe and dynamic environment for all our boys regardless of faith and background.
-We also believe that there is a place for an all-boys education and we develop and cater our programmes to the needs of boys - giving them appropriate structure and discipline as well as the space to grow and discover their leadership, talents and strengths.
+Montfort Secondary School, established in 1916, is a Government Aided School of the Montfort Brothers of St Gabriel under the Catholic Archdiocese of Singapore.&nbsp; As a Catholic school, we espouse the Universal Gospel Values and are committed to providing an inclusive, safe and dynamic environment for all our boys regardless of faith and background.&nbsp; We also believe that there is a place for an all-boys education and we develop and cater our programmes to the needs of boys - giving them appropriate structure and discipline as well as the space to grow and discover their leadership, talents and strengths.

-Our School Motto "Age Quod Agis" translates to "Do Well in Whatever you Do".
-It reminds our boys of the dignity of work and that the work they do is important, and represents who they are.
-Therefore, they need to take pride in their assigned tasks and do them to the best of their abilities.
-Our School Values are Compassion, Humility, Respect, Integrity, Service, Team Spirit & Excellence - together they spell CHRISTE which also represents our faith in God and Christ.
+Our School Motto "Age Quod Agis" translates to "Do Well in Whatever you Do".&nbsp; It reminds our boys of the dignity of work and that the work they do is important, and represents who they are.&nbsp; Therefore, they need to take pride in their assigned tasks and do them to the best of their abilities.&nbsp; Our School Values are Compassion, Humility, Respect, Integrity, Service, Team Spirit &amp; Excellence - together they spell CHRISTE which also represents our faith in God and Christ.